css-zurich/ic2s2-2021-datathon/README.md

 In addition, we have also secured access to a detailed closed-access Covid-19 mobility panel on Switzerland ([MOBIS](https://ivtmobis.ethz.ch/mobis/covid19/en/)) through the research team of Prof. Kay Axhausen ([ETH](https://www.ivt.ethz.ch/en/)) that includes not only detailed, longitudinal mobility data collected via an app but also individual characteristics of travelers collected through a matched-survey.
 The data spans both lockdown and non-lockdown periods in Switzerland during 2020, as well as pre-Covid 2019 data. **We are very grateful to Prof. Axhausen and his team for sharing these data with us for this event!**

 Given the closed-access nature of these data, any team wishing to use these data has to sign a data agreement that exclusively grants the right to use these data **only** for the purposes of this datathon.
-We will provide the details on the specific procedure for granting access to these data in the Slack space of this event.
+We will provide the details on the specific procedure for granting access to these data in the _#data_ channel on Slack.

 #### Covid-19 Data